guipostic/M2_GENIOMHE_C/01_basics.md

    }
    ```

-2. **While Loop**: You can also use a `while` loop when you need more control over the iteration process.
-You manually manage the loop counter and exit condition.
+2. **While Loop**: A `while` loop can also be used when for more control over the iteration process.
+The loop counter and exit condition must be managed manually.

    ```c
    int numbers[] = {1, 2, 3, 4, 5};